georgeataston/.github/profile/README.md

 # George's University Work
 Welcome!
 Here you will find all the coursework (via my website) and programming projects I completed whilst studying for my bachelor's degree in Cybersecurity at Aston University.

-First year work is now available [on my website](https://aston.georgehotten.uk/year1).
+First and second year work is now available [on my website](https://aston.georgehotten.uk).

-Second year work will be available at the end of the academic year (2024-25).
+I'm currently on my placement year (2025-26), so no new work will be added here any time soon!

 ❤️✨